Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 This module created the kubernetes the load balancer rules within MS azure cloud platform.
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-lb-rules*

+ ### Kubernetes Nodes
+ As discussed earlier, both kubernetes control plane and workers are made of compute instances that are created depending on the chosen hosting platform.
+So, given that kubernetes nodes are all compute instances, we provisioned them using Ubuntu Server 18.04, from the fact that it has good support for the cri-containerd container runtime.
+Each compute instance is provisioned with a fixed private IP address that is chosen from the previously defined Ip range within the created Azure subnet.
+This lead us to simplified Kubernetes bootstrapping process.

  ### az-kube-modules/kube-cnodes
+ AS shown in the proposed architectural design of kubernetes the hard way, we created three compute instances which will host the Kubernetes control plane in one Availability Set.
+Azure uses the concept of availability sets to highlight them as a logical grouping capability that makes it possible to automatically isolate Virtual Machines' resources from each other when they're deployed.\
+This ensures that our provisioned compute instances remain operational even whenever a certain hardware or software might have faced some failure issues, hence, a reliable cloud based infrastructure solution that would ensure reliability and availability for hosting a ready to use kubernetes cluster.

 This module created a set of linux virtual machines that would be used while boostrapping the kubernetes control plane within MS azure cloud platform.\
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-cnodes*

  ### az-kube-modules/kube-dworker-nodes
+By following the same approach as the one under which we provisioned kubernetes master nodes, we provisioned  kubernetes worker nodes.
+However, we should not that there some requirements that need to be fulfilled before creating these instances.
+Since the worker nodes are the ones that run scheduled pods and kubernetes workloads, it is vital to allocate a pod subnet from the Kubernetes cluster cidr range for each worker instance.
+The pod subnet allocation will later be used to configure container networking and set up pods routes table.
+The pod-cidr instance tag will be used to expose pod subnet allocations to compute instances at runtime.

+The Kubernetes cluster cidr range is defined by the Controller Manager's --cluster-cidr flag.
+Our implementation uses the cluster cidr range of 10.200.0.0/16, which can handle up to 254 subnets.

+We create three compute instances which will host the Kubernetes worker nodes in an Availability Set that is different from the one that was previously used when we provisioned the control plane's compute resources.

 This module created a set of linux virtual machines that would be used as kubernetes worker nodes.
  *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/tree/master/az-kube-modules/kube-dworker-nodes*